ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/ImportedLoads/ImportedBodyTemperature.md

 ### ImportedBodyTemperature.ReloadConfiguration()

-Reload the Imported Load’s setup from its associated configuration file (if available).
+Reload the Imported Loadâ€™s setup from its associated configuration file (if available).

 <!-- !! processed by numpydoc !! -->